We recommend: Try DIRECTV NOW for free.

 Antenna (Roku TV only)

-DIRECTV NOW is the first of three skinny bundle services to make our list.
+First (alphabetically – as well as in the hearts of its fans) among our skinny bundle options is DIRECTV NOW.
 Like all skinny bundles, DIRECTV NOW offers a slimmed-down package of channels for a much lower price than the cable companies charge.
 And like its two major competitors, Sling TV and PlayStation Vue, DIRECTV NOW also offers local feeds of some of the major networks.
-In this case, that means ABC, NBC, and FOX (local feeds of Telemundo are also available).
+In this case, that means ABC, NBC, and Fox (local feeds of Telemundo are also available).

 Unfortunately, there’s one other thing that DIRECTV NOW has in common with the competition: the local feeds are available only in select markets.
 You can find out if you’re in one of the lucky markets by checking out DIRECTV NOW’s free trial.